-Prerequisite: BIO150, BIO151, BIO165, BIO166, BIO180, BIO181, NUR137, NUR143, NUR151, NUR152, NUR161, NUR162 student with an opportunity to provide holistic care designed to preserve or restore health for adults and aging adults.
+Prerequisite: BIO180, BIO181, NUR137, NUR143, NUR161, NUR162 - Please reference all prior prerequisite requirements Corequisite: NUR170, NUR175

+This clinical practicum course accompanies NUR170: Psychosocial and Psychiatric Issues and NUR175: Gerontology and Nursing Practice.
+Clinical experiences will emphasize the application of nursing process and will provide the student with an opportunity to provide holistic care designed to preserve or restore health for adults and aging adults.
 Each student will be able to identify health needs of adults and provide nursing care to individuals and groups in a variety of psychiatric and geriatric settings across the healthcare continuum.